 Xavian assured me that my 40-watt push-pull tube amplifier would drive the Perla with no issue.
 They suggest, for example that customers have found good synergy with the modestly powered (and endlessly popular) Yamaha integrated amps.
 Not a fancy recommendation – but I know those amps can be quite capable in the right setting.
 I was really just fishing to make sure these weren’t power hogs, like some of the B&W’s and KEF’s I’ve crossed paths with occasionally over the years.
 I needn’t have worried – the 8 Ohm taps of my Yaqin MS-20L proved to be a wonderful match.

-Xavian speakers are built in the Czech Republic, and sold direct via their eshop.
-Their chief and designer is Roberto Barletta, an Italian who also founded AudioBarletta – the firm in Italy which produces all the transducers used in Xavian’s speakers.
+Xavian speakers are built in the Czech Republic, and sold direct via their web shop, as well as through a handful of dealers scattered around the globe.
+Their chief and designer is Roberto Barletta, an Italian who relocated to Prague, where he founded XAVIAN in 1997.
+Oh, Mr. Barletta also owns AudioBarletta – the firm in Milan, Italy which produces all the transducers used in Xavian’s speakers.
 Yes, the drivers are made in house, or at least, ‘within the family’.
 The Perla Esclusiva is part of the company’s Natura series.
 The emphasis is on natural sound reproduction – these are made for music listening.

 So, the Perla has been around for a few years, and has racked up some awards, and some very favourable press.
 But over this past summer, as the pair that I was to receive was being prepared, Xavian decided to upgrade the speaker significantly, and rename it the Perla Esclusiva.
 It’s not a redesign; the box dimensions and drivers are unchanged.
 But the box construction has gone from using walnut to aged oak – the wood is cured for three weeks before starting the build – and, like the Perla, using a pattern of laminated sections called Mosaik to create superbly machined, beautifully finished cabinets.
 Yes, these are built with solid wood: no MDF is used.
 They’re hefty, and, well, very solid.
 They feel inert, while Xavian acknowledges that their wood is a contributor to their sound, just as with a musical instrument.
 The other significant change is a major upgrade in crossover componentry, to premium Mundorf capacitors.
 Xavian tells me this has improved sonics across the board, including better frequency extension, over the old Perla.
 Lastly, the Esclusiva sports better binding posts (engraved Xavian Prague), and a nice-if-cosmetic pride of ownership touch – a pearl embedded on the back panel of each speaker.